-The Director of Deacon Personnel is a member of clergy, empowered by the Bishop, and is responsible to the Bishop or his delegate, to act in all matters pertaining to the Diaconate Community.
-He is the direct link between the Bishop, Vicar General, Pastoral Center, and the Deacon.
-His objective is to be the voice of the Bishop with direct matters of personal, spiritual, or concerns of the Diaconate Community.
-The main functions of the Director of Deacon Personnel are:
+The Director of Diaconate is the direct link between the Bishop, Vicar General, Pastoral Center, and the Deacon.
+Being so, his objective is to be the voice of the Bishop with direct matters of personal, spiritual, or diaconate concerns of the Diaconate Community.